umbrellium/WearON-android-app/README.md

 ## About WearON mobile phone app

 The app was developed with the latest up to date cordova version 6.3.1.
-It supports both android and iOS version:
+It supports android version:
 * Android version >6.0.1
-* iOS >9.1

 ## Note